storj/docs/app/dcs/third-party-tools/plex/page.md

 ## Wrapping Up

-Now that you've set up Rclone to read and write to your Storj DCS buckets, you can configure Plex to use your mounted buckets as a storage location.
+Now that you've set up Rclone to read and write to your Storj buckets, you can configure Plex to use your mounted buckets as a storage location.
 Some tips for configuring Plex with this setup are:

 - Under Settings > Library, uncheck "empty trash automatically after each scan"